-Jared Grasso will enter his fifth season and fourth as associate head coach at Iona College in 2014-15 after helping mentor the Gaels to 92-45 record in his first four years in New Rochelle.
+Jared Grasso is in his sixth season in New Rochelle, and fifth as associate head coach at Iona College after helping mentor the Gaels to 118-54 record in his first five years with the program.

 HoopScoopOnline.com recently recognized Grasso as the 11th best non-super six conference assistant coach in the nation.
 RecruitDirt.com named Grasso the top Assistant coach in the MAAC for the 2011-12 season.